Barbara Slate: Columns

-Graphic Novels
+Graphic novels

 In 2012, Other Press published Getting Married and Other Mistakes.
 Jo is a successful wedding photographer who had followed her mother's advice to snag a husband.
 After nine years of an unblissful marriage she is dumped for another woman and desperately needs to get on with her life.
 She realizes that her Mr. Right was actually Mr. Wrong and that she was living her life according to everyone's rules but her own.
 The graphic novel delves into Jo's struggle with female guilt and her quest for self-awareness.

-Getting Married and Other Mistakes was featured May 17, 2013 as the final segment of Barbara Slate Week by Comic Book Resources.
+Getting Married and Other Mistakes was featured May 17, 2013, as the final segment of Barbara Slate Week by Comic Book Resources.

 Teaching

 Barbara Slate travels nationwide as a keynote speaker, teacher, moderator and panelist.
 She teaches kids, teens, and adults how to do graphic novels at schools, libraries, and art centers nationwide, and is an instructor at The Cooper Union in New York City.

 In 2010, Pearson (Penuin/Alpha) published Slate's textbook, You Can Do a Graphic Novel.
-Tom DeFalco, editor-in-chief of Marvel Comics from 1987-1995, wrote the foreword for YCDAGN.
+Tom DeFalco, editor-in-chief of Marvel Comics from 1987 to 1995, wrote the foreword for YCDAGN.
 YCDAGN was endorsed by Stan Lee, "...if anyone can bring out the writer and artist hidden within society's somnambulant psyche it's the titanically talented Barbara Slate.
 So please don't read this book.
 I have a family to support!"

 A Teacher's Guide is used with this book at all levels of classroom education.

 Books

 In the late 1990s, Slate wrote four Barbie Golden books, all published by Western Publishing Company.
-In '92 Slate wroteThe Big Splash, in '93 Very Busy Barbie, in '94 Hi, My Name is Barbie, and '95 was Soccer Coach.
+In 1992 Slate wroteThe Big Splash, in '93 Very Busy Barbie, in '94 Hi, My Name is Barbie, and '95 was Soccer Coach.
 In 2002, she wrote and drew The Shelby Care and Training Guide, published by Scholastic.
 She did the layout and illustrated "Truly Mars & Venus" by John Gray in 2003, published by Harper-Collins in many languages.

-She is profiled in the seminal work "A Century of Women Cartoonists".
+She is profiled in the seminal work A Century of Women Cartoonists.